Shoreacres, Texas

-Shoreacres is a city located in Harris County in the U.S. state of Texas alongside State Highway 146.
+Shoreacres was a city located in Harris County in the U.S. state of Texas alongside State Highway 146.
 Established with a mayor-alderman form of city government, it was incorporated in 1949.
 The population was 1,566 at the 2020 census.

+The City of Shoreacres, Texas consolidated with the City of La Porte, Texas after residents of both cities voted for consolidation on May 2, 2026.
+The consolidation became effective on May 11, 2026, with the City of Shoreacres consolidating with the City of La Porte and the City of Shoreacres dissolving as a city.